inex/IXP-Manager/docs/provisioning-api.md

 - **No suspend or offboard endpoints yet.** Suspension needs somewhere to record the state each field held before it was changed, so that restoring is exact; there is no such place in the schema today.

+## Machine-readable specification

+`docs/provisioning-api.openapi.yaml` — OpenAPI 3.1, hand written, no generator package and no build step.
+11 paths, 22 schemas, every field derived from the controllers and the merged validation rules rather than from this prose.

+Worth knowing when reading it: a taken switch port at `/onboarding` answers `422`, not `409`.
+`409` arises only from a reused reference whose member has since been deleted, from a raced resource, and from the core-bundle guard on `DELETE /connection/{vi}`.